anjiqbal/100DaysOfCode/README.md

 Most of my work this weekend was on the hackathon project.
 I made my own copy of the repo and spent some time working on it to make it look how I would like as well as making it responsive.

 I spent a lot of time on CSS this weekend.
-I still don't feel confident with grid and flexbox and definitely benefitted from the practice.
+I still don't feel confident with grid and flexbox and definitely benefited from the practice.
 I also added the ability to search for specific items within the store data.
 This was trickier than I initially expected and so I had to change my initial approach.
 I ended up adding more state to the App component and adding another useEffect that would trigger on change to the search term state.
 I spent some time going over this code again to make sure I understand each aspect.

 ### Links to work / resources: